michael-pruglo/aesthetics/README.md

 - scrape web for new media, predict ratings and show the most promising candidates
 - improve tag suggestions and auto-label lower priority media
 - learn the overall/specific styles and generate new media with smth like stable diffusion
-- use nearest neighbor search to find similar already rated items, and derive rating/tags from that